 In 2016 Elopak Aarhus started a project to switch from heating the plant with oil to utilizing only district heating.
 They have also switched most of the oil-fired converters in the production to electric power.
 The project is still ongoing, but the goal for 2020 is to stop the use of oil completely at the plant.

 Since the project started in 2016, emissions from heating oil have been reduced by approximately 64% at the plant in Aarhus.
+29% Reduced CO2e emissions in Scope 1

 Switching from propane fired to electric forklift in St.Petersburg